Looking into the future: The Mariners are expected to promote four prospects from Class AA Arkansas

-While a Texas League championship ring would have been a nice souvenir and memory to punctuate a stellar season for the Class AA Arkansas Travelers, teammates Kyle Lewis, Justin Dunn, Donnie Walton and Art Warren will just have to settle for being called up to the big leagues instead.
+Sept.
+10-- Sep.
+10--While a Texas League championship ring would have been a nice souvenir to go along with all the memories to punctuate a stellar season for the Class AA Arkansas Travelers, teammates Kyle Lewis, Justin Dunn, Donnie Walton and Art Warren will just have to settle for being called up to the big leagues instead.

-While the Mariners won’t officially announce the roster moves until Tuesday, the four players are already en route to Seattle and will be in uniform and available for Tuesday’s game vs. the Cincinnati Reds at T-Mobile Park.
+While the Mariners won't officially announce the roster moves until Tuesday, the four players are already en route to Seattle and will be in uniform and available for the game Tuesday against the Cincinnati Reds at T-Mobile Park.

-All four players will have their minor league contracts selected and be added to the 40-man roster.
-The Mariners currently have three open spots on the 40-man after they outrighted right-handed Matt Carasiti to Class AAA Tacoma on Sunday.
+All four players will have their minor-league contracts selected and be added to the 40-man roster.
+The Mariners currently have three open spots on the 40-man after they outrighted right-hander Matt Carasiti to Class AAA Tacoma on Sunday.

 They will open another spot by either placing outfielder Mitch Haniger on the 60-day injured list or designating a player, possibly outfielder Keon Broxton, for assignment.

-Haniger went for a second opinion on his ailing lower back and the diagnosis was similar to what Mariners team doctors assessed as the issue — muscular inflammation.
-At this point, the Mariners may decide to shut Haniger down for the rest of the season and let him recover from what has been a lost season.
-He’s already missed the last three months after rupturing his testicle in a game and needing immediate surgery.
+Haniger went for a second opinion on his ailing lower back and the diagnosis was similar to what Mariners team doctors assessed as the issue -- muscular inflammation.
+At this point, the Mariners might decide to shut Haniger down for the rest of the season and let him recover from what has been a lost season.
+He's already missed the past three months after rupturing his testicle in a game and needing immediate surgery.

 The decision to call up the four players from Arkansas was influenced by multiple aspects.
 All four players were likely going to be put on the 40-man roster this offseason to be protected from the Rule 5 draft.
 So putting them on the roster now is just being proactive.

 Acquired as part of the trade that sent Robinson Cano and Edwin Diaz to the Mets, the 23-year-old right-hander put together a solid season for the Travelers.
 In 25 starts, he posted a 9-5 record with a 3.55 ERA.
-In 131 2/3 innings pitched, he struck out 158 batters and walked 39.
-He had a 67% strike percentage while opponents batted .236 with a .663 on-base plus slugging percentage against him.
+In 131 2/3 innings, he struck out 158 and walked 39.
+He had a 67% strike ratio while opponents batted .236 with a .663 on-base plus slugging percentage against him.

-With Felix Hernandez, Wade LeBlanc and Tommy Milone not expected to be on the roster next season, there is a chance that Dunn could make the opening day starting rotation and join his close friend Justus Sheffield as well as Marco Gonzales and Yusei Kikuchi.
+With Felix Hernandez, Wade LeBlanc and Tommy Milone not expected to be on the roster next season, there is a chance Dunn could make the opening-day starting rotation and join his close friend Justus Sheffield as well as Marco Gonzales and Yusei Kikuchi.

 The current plan is for the Mariners to use Dunn on Milone's scheduled days to pitch.
 Dunn will either work as an extended opener for Milone or come in as the bulk pitcher after Milone opens a game.
 It's a way to control Dunn's usage in the final month of the season instead of going to a six-man rotation.

 For Lewis, this is a major step in a career that had been sidetracked by knee issues stemming from a gruesome injury suffered in a slide at home plate.
-The Mariners’ first-round pick — 11th overall — in 2014, he spent the previous two seasons working and recovering from two surgeries needed to repair the damage.
+The Mariners' first-round choice -- 11th overall -- in 2014, he spent the previous two seasons working and recovering from two surgeries needed to repair the damage.

-This has been his first full season where he didn’t miss significant time.
-He participated in MLB spring training and then played in 122 games for the Travelers, second most behind Walton and Jordan Cowan, who played in 124 games.
+This has been his first full season in which he didn't miss significant time.
+He participated in MLB spring training and then played 122 games for the Travelers, second most behind Walton and Jordan Cowan, who played in 124 games.

 Lewis, 24, posted a .263/.342/.398 slash line (batting average, on-base percentage and slugging percentage) with 25 doubles, two triples, 11 homers and 62 RBI, earning midseason and postseason All-Star honors.
 He's rated as the No. 10 prospect in the system by MLB Pipeline.

-Warren has dealt with shoulder issues the last two seasons that have put him on the injured list for extended periods.
+Warren has dealt with shoulder issues the past two seasons that have put him on the injured list for extended periods.
 But a change to his mechanics and a diagnosis of what was causing the issues has him feeling confident that those shoulder issues are in the past.
 Rated as the No. 26 prospect in the system, Warren served as the Travelers closer this season, appearing in 29 games, tallying 15 saves with a 2-1 record and a 1.71 ERA.
-In 31 2/3 innings pitched, he struck out 41 batters with 13 walks.
+In 31 2/3 innings, he struck out 41 with 13 walks.